-Atlanta Parking Lot Accident Lawyer
+Atlanta Parking Lot Accident Lawyers

 A fair number of car accidents happen in parking lots.
 These occur at low speeds compared to highway traffic accidents, but even a low-speed impact can be sufficient to cause serious injuries and result in significant damage to the involved vehicles.
 Brain damage, whiplash, and severe spinal cord damage often occur as a result of these types of wrecks, and in many cases, parking lot negligence can change a crash victim’s entire life forever.